gggoth/odin-recipes/README.md

 # odin-recipes
-An html exercise creating a recipes' website
+An html exercise creating a recipes website